Lupennat/lupdo-mssql/README.md

 > **Warning**
 > null value will be always typed as NVarChar, but is not compatible with some database column types and sql-server will raise an error.
 Please prefer Lupdo TypedBinding

+## TypedBinding Options

+option `{ scale: number }` is available for:

+-   PARAM_TIMESTAMP
+-   PARAM_DATETIMEZONE
+-   PARAM_TIME

+when scale is provided nanoseconds will be rounded to provided scale even if db column has a larger scale.

 ## Mssql Named Parameter

 Lupdo-mssql support named parameter with syntax `:name`, the support is guaranteed only if all placeholder have a binding.\